This is a work in progress and we would be grateful any suggestions for useful additions. Please send to email@example.com.

 IMPORTANT CUSTOMS CHANGES: The SIA withdrew Customs from 22 GA airfields in 2012.
 Since it is obligatory to land at a customs airfield if flying in from UK or any other non Schengen country, it is essential to check customs availability carefully before departure, and flight guides are almost certain to be out of date!
 Current status can be checked on the ‘Airfield Plates’ link above, but Notams should also be checked.
 Note that a high proportion of airfields which do provide Customs services require a number of hours notice.

-I have not been able to find an EAIP
+I have not been able to find a free on line EAIP

 A real delight to fly into, if winds acceptable.
 No Avgas, and sadly they have recently stopped you going to the garage only 300yds from airfield for Mogas.